Heritage copywriting and for Knole, a National Trust property

 Knole is a vast and inexplicable National Trust building (so big, its roof covers almost seven acres) with a communication problem.
 Knole’s complexity, fading grandeur, and air of melancholy had always appealed to a highbrow audience.
 Ordinary visitors couldn’t understand it.

 After years of neglect, a five-year programme of repairs and conservation opened up new rooms and welcomed new audiences.
-Our job was to capture the essence of this townlike building – to help non-specialists make sense of it.
+Our job as heritage copywriters was to capture the essence of this townlike building – to help non-specialists make sense of it.
 We wrote a communication guide for the Knole team and much of the signage for the new visitor centre.